achiaseed/achiaseed/README.md

 - 👋 Hi, I’m @achiaseed
-- 👀 I’m interested in ...
+- 👀 I’m interested in UX/UI Design ~~and kitties~~
 - 🌱 I’m currently learning how to make an app in Unity!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... not sure yet! stay tuned
-- 📫 How to reach me ...
+- 📫 How to reach me ... ashley.m.cheah@gmail.com!

 <!---
 achiaseed/achiaseed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.